martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 It is possible to use extra options to define arguments, we list a few here:

-- `actions`: this options allows you to do
+- `action`: this options allows you to do store boolean values.

 - `default`: This allows you to define a default value for the argument.
 In the case thr argument will not be used by the user, the default value will be selected: `parser.add_argument('--color', default='blue')`.

 - `type`: By default, the argument will be extracted as strings.
 Nevertheless, it is possible to have them interpreted as other types using the `type` argument: `parser.add_argument('-i', type=int)`.
 It the user passes a value that cannot be converted to the expected type an error will be returned.

-- `choices`: If you want to restrict the values an argument can take, you can use the `choice` option to add this contraints: `parser.add_argument('--color', choiced=['blue', 'red', 'green'])`.
+- `choices`: If you want to restrict the values an argument can take, you can use the `choice` option to add this contraints: `parser.add_argument('--color', choices=['blue', 'red', 'green'])`.
 If the user pass 'purple' as value, an error will be raised.

 Finally you must be able to retrieve all the argument values:

-####How to get values from the CLI?
+#### How to get values from the CLI?

 To get values from the command line interface you need to look into the `args` variable that you defined with the line `args = parser.parse_args()`.
 Each argument can be called via the structure 'arge.' + argument name: